 Use the keyboard shortcut Ctrl+Shift+S.

-Go to File > Save As on the main menu bar.
+Go to File > Save As on the Menu bar.

 When the Save As dialog (Figure 11) or Save dialog opens, enter the file name, change the file type (if applicable), navigate to a new location (if applicable), and click Save.